Read John 8:21-59

 Jesus replied, “Very truly I tell you, everyone who sins is a slave to sin.
 John 8:34

 The crowd wants nothing of this “slave” discussion or any discussion about being freed.
-They have taken great pride in their heritage; not in the good sense at all.
+They have taken great pride in their heritage, not in the good sense of the word pride at all.
 God chose Israel to be His example to the world, but they turned that privilege into a point of pride and arrogance.
 Jesus clarifies their misguided hearts.

 “Abraham is our father,” they answered.
 “If you were Abraham’s children,” said Jesus, “then you would do what Abraham did.
 John 8:39

 In essence, Jesus says they are not Abraham’s true children.
 Read the chapter and feel the tension rise.
 Yet Jesus does not back off from this hard lesson:

 Why is my language not clear to you?
 Because you are unable to hear what I say.
 John 8:43